anchore/harbor-scanner-adapter/README.md

 ## Building the Adapter service

-Run `make` to get the binary in bin/scanner-anchore
+Run `make` to run test and get the binary in dist/<platform>/anchore-adapter
 ```
 make
 ```

 To build into a container:
 ```
-make container
+make snapshot
 ```